Skip to main content

 _label (required)_labelDefines the visible or semantic label of the component (e.g. aria-label, label, headline, caption, summary, etc.).stringundefined

-_min_minDefines the minimum value of the element.number | undefinedundefined
+_min_minDefines the minimum value of the element.
+Default like native component.number0

 _orientation_orientationDefines whether the meter bar is displayed horizontally or vertically."horizontal" | "vertical"'horizontal'

-_unit_unitDefines the unit of the step values (not shown).string'%'
+_unit_unitDefines the unit of the value.string'%'

-_value (required)_valueDefines the value of the element.numberundefined
+_value (required)_valueDefines the value of the element.
+Is capped between min and max.numberundefined